menacit/virt_base_course/13-opt_hw_virt.md

 ![bg right:30%](images/13-cow.jpg)

 <!--
+- These techniques don't improve performance, but the minimizes the overhead cost

 - Deduplication == Only store one piece of data ones, for memory/RAM pages and for disks blocks

 - If a hypervisor is running 100s of Windows VMs, chances are that a lot of storage space can be